When and How To Refinance a Personal Loan

 +

 You can’t prequalify for a loan with LightStream.
-That means it requires a hard credit pull if you want to see if you’re eligible.
+That means it requires a hard credit check if you want to see if you’re eligible.
 It also won’t pay off your existing loans for you.
 Instead, you’ll have to send the funds to your old personal loan company (or companies) yourself.

 How to qualify